juniorsundarCasual/TGT/vault/volume-3.chapter-161.md

 "I cannot live my life the way I have till now," Guy concluded.
 "I want my life to have meaning!
 I want to make a difference."

 Guy recognised that things needed to change.
 He wasn't planning to intentionally confront Mast, since that entity hadn't done anything to hurt Guy (that was he was aware of).
+Furthermore, Guy was also grateful for being offered a second chance even if it was conditional in some ways.

 Mast must have a bottom line, but Guy hadn't infringed on it just yet.
 Presumably, Guy's current trajectory wouldn't infringe on it either, otherwise Mast would have interfered.

-Nonetheless, Guy was feeling confrontational.
-He wanted to see just how far he could push Mast's buttons.
+Nonetheless, Guy was feeling confrontational about the betrayal.
+He wanted to see just how far he could push Mast's buttons, as a sign of protest.

+Guy's shift in trajectory would have dual purposes.
+The first was to make a meaningful contribution to the world and make a lasting difference.
+The second was more selfish, and it was to piss Mast off!!

 ____